scub/salt-check/README.md

 # salt-check
-This repository hosts software to allow easy checking of salt state logic
+This project is dedicated to testing the logic of salt states